 In this group we use various research sources.
 We conduct research on the basis of a dataset of suspects of terrorist crimes registered with the Public Prosecution Service (OM).
 This dataset is anonymised and linked to demographic and socio-economic CBS data, and subsequently enriched with information about life-course, criminal career and family characteristics.
 This information is analysed by comparison with different matched control groups.
 In addition, we conduct research based on interviews with relevant respondents and informants, and we perform secondary data analysis of police data and public sources.
 Finally, we conduct a longitudinal survey in secondary schools, using existing and new tools to identify identity development and political views.

-Members of this thematic group coordinate (inter)national research groups.
+Members of the extremism/terrorism group coordinate (inter)national research groups.
 Fabienne Thijs is coordinator of the division Activism, Extremism and Terrorism of the Dutch Society for Criminology (Nederlandse Vereniging voor Criminologie).
 Elanie Rodermond is co-chair of the working group Radicalization, Extremism and Terrorism of the European Society of Criminology.

 Extremism/Terrorism: Recent news